jumbledbytes/weewx-kiosk-docker/README.md

         aggregation = aggregate
 ```

+### Install dependencies

+In order to build the docker image you will python3 installed along with the python-dotenv package.

+You can ensure you have pip installed by running

+`python3 -m ensurepip`

+Once pip is installed run

+`python3 -m pip install python-dotenv`

 ### Build the Docker image

 To build the docker image that will generate the reports run: